SwiftGen/SwiftGen/README.md

 ## Usage

-> ❗️ If you're migrating from SwiftGen 4.x to SwiftGen 5.x, don't forget to [read the Migration Guide](https://github.com/SwiftGen/SwiftGen/blob/master/Documentation/MigrationGuide.md#swiftgen-50-migration-guide).
+> ❗️ If you're migrating from older SwiftGen versions, don't forget to [read the Migration Guide](https://github.com/SwiftGen/SwiftGen/blob/master/Documentation/MigrationGuide.md).

-The tool is provided as a unique `swiftgen` binary command-line, with the following subcommands available to parse various resource types:
+The tool is provided as a unique `swiftgen` binary command-line that accepts a configuration file, through which subcommands are invoked to parse various resources types and generate code.

-* `swiftgen colors [OPTIONS] FILE1 …`
-* `swiftgen fonts [OPTIONS] DIR1 …`
-* `swiftgen ib [OPTIONS] DIR1 …`
-* `swiftgen json [OPTIONS] DIRORFILE1 …`
-* `swiftgen plist [OPTIONS] DIRORFILE1 …`
-* `swiftgen strings [OPTIONS] FILE1 …`
-* `swiftgen xcassets [OPTIONS] CATALOG1 …`
-* `swiftgen yaml [OPTIONS] DIRORFILE1 …`

-Each subcommand has its own option and syntax, but some options are common to all:

-* `--output FILE` or `-o FILE`: set the file where to write the generated code.
-If omitted, the generated code will be printed on `stdout`.
-* `--template NAME` or `-t NAME`: define the Stencil template to use (by name, see [here for more info](./Documentation/templates)) to generate the output.
-* `--templatePath PATH` or `-p PATH`: define the Stencil template to use, using a full path.
-* Note: you should specify one and only one template when invoking SwiftGen.
-You have to use either `-t` or `-p` but should not use both at the same time (it wouldn't make sense anyway and you'll get an error if you try)
-* Each command supports multiple input files (or directories where applicable).

-There are also more subcommands not related to generate code but more oriented for help and configuration, namely:

-* The `swiftgen templates` subcommands helps you print, duplicate, find and manage templates (both bundled and custom)
-* The `swiftgen config` subcommands helps you manage configuration files (see below)
-* You can use `--help` on `swiftgen` or one of its subcommand to see the detailed usage.

-### Using a configuration file

-Instead of having to invoke SwiftGen manually for each type or resource you want to generate code for, each time with the proper list of arguments, it's easier to use a configuration file.

 Simply create a `swiftgen.yml` YAML file to list all the subcommands to invoke, and for each subcommand, the list of arguments to pass to it.
 For example: